Current Job Vacancies

 Current vacancies on this page:

-LEARNING COORDINATOR, Perth & Kinross Digital Skills Project.
+LEARNING COORDINATOR, Aberdeen City and Aberdeenshire Digital Skills for Health and Wellbeing Project.
 Part time 28 hours per week

-£25,600 (pro rata); pension; expenses; 37 days annual leave per annum including public holidays (pro rata).
+£26,880 (pro rata); pension; expenses; 37 days annual leave per annum including public holidays (pro rata).
 Contract until 31 March 2025.
-Further contract subject to funding objectives being met and availability of recurring annual grant.
 Flexible working.
-Home based in Perth and Kinross.
+Home based in Aberdeen City or Aberdeenshire.
+Annual Leave Purchase Scheme.
 IT equipment provided.

 About the role:

-We seek a part time (28 hours per week) Learning Coordinator to promote and deliver Lead Scotland’s Perth and Kinross Digital Skills Project.
-This is a learning service for digitally excluded people, including disabled people, carers and those who experience barriers.
+We seek a part-time (28 hours per week) Learning Coordinator to promote and deliver Lead Scotland’s new Aberdeen City and Aberdeenshire Digital Skills for Health and Wellbeing Project.
+This is a learning service for digitally excluded people, including disabled people, carers and those who experience barriers; The role includes engaging with service providers as part of the project delivery.

 About you: